scientificcomputing/fenics-in-the-wild/meshing_instructions.md

 There following regions of the brain has been marked:

 - The dura (`skull.ply`): The outer layer towards the skull
-- The brain parenchyma (`parenchyma_incl_ventricles.ply`): The part of the brain containing white and grey matter, both the Cerebrum and the Cerebellum.
+- The brain parenchyma (`parenchyma_incl_ventr.ply`): The part of the brain containing white and grey matter, both the Cerebrum and the Cerebellum.
 - The lateral ventricles (`LV.ply`): The part of the ventricular network where cerebrospinal fluid is produced.
 - The third and fourth ventricles (`V34.ply`): The part of the ventricular network that connects the lateral ventricles to the subarachnoid space.